For children who will think and lead in English at the highest levels

 The difference between a teacher and a Navigator is a map.

 Your child’s school knows what grade they’re in.
 That’s not the same as knowing where they are.
-Most children in immigrant families carry a reading gap their report card never shows — the distance between what they can decode and what they can actually think through.
+Many children carry a reading gap their report card never shows — the distance between what they can decode and what they can actually think through.

 Navigators are not tutors.
 They are specialists in composition, literature, and academic writing — trained in the MCT Language Arts tradition and in the structured thinking protocols of Harvard Project Zero.
 They close the gap between where your child reads now and where their academic life demands.

-Every Navigator tracks one thing per student: the distance between their current Lexile level and their goal — and closes it, week by week, through The Loop.
-Bilingual depth emerges from this rigor.
-It is not taught separately.
+Every Navigator tracks one thing per student: the distance between their current literacy & writing level and their goal — and closes it, week by week, through The LCS System.
+Bilingual depth emerges from this rigor, never taught separately.

 A mother watches her child pause mid-thought after finishing a reading passage at home